Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Numerical experiments

-We iterate our exploration by adding an additional line of varicosities to consider three-varicosities set-up on each of the five fibers (Figure \ref{fig:2Hzthreelines}).
-Again, we find the dynamics of $\mu_j^{(2)}$ (solid), $\sfE_\tau^\freq[\mu_j^{(2)}]$ (dash-dotted), and $\sfE_\infty^\freq[v_j]$ to be quite similar to before, though the three firing varicosities are now quite visible in the steady-state of the lower-bound dynamics (Figure \ref{fig:2Hzthreelines}, top row).
-Taking the difference of these time traces, along with the steady state plot, with the single-varicosity set-up, we find significant increase in transient peaks and long-time serotonin reservoirs across the domain (though most notable nearby the varicosities that are firing).
+We iterate our exploration by adding an additional line of varicosities to consider three-varicosities setup on each of the five fibers (Figure \ref{fig:2Hzthreelines}).
+Again, we find the dynamics of $\mu_j^{(3)}$ to be quite similar to before, though the three firing varicosities are now quite visible in the steady-state of the lower-bound dynamics (Figure \ref{fig:2Hzthreelines}, top row).
+The same holds true for $\sfE_\tau^\freq[\mu_j^{(3)}]$ and $\sfE_\infty^\freq[\nu_j^{(3)}]$ (Figure \ref{fig:threelines_Compare}).
+Taking the difference of these time traces with the single-varicosity setup, along with a similar calculation for the steady-state plot, we find significant increase in transient peaks and long-time serotonin reservoirs across the domain, though most notable near the varicosities that are firing (Figure \ref{fig:2Hzthreelines}, bottom row).